USS Thornton (DD-270): World War II

 On 25 May 1940, she was ordered recommissioned for conversion to a seaplane tender.
 Accordingly, she was recommissioned, in ordinary, on 24 June 1940 and moved to the San Francisco yard of the Bethlehem Steel Corporation for conversion.
 On 2 August 1940, Thornton was officially redesignated a seaplane tender (destroyer), AVD-11.
 Her alterations were completed early in 1941, and she was placed in full commission on 5 March 1941.

-On 8 April, she reported for duty to Commander-in-Chief, Pacific Fleet, at San Pedro.
+On 8 April, she reported for duty to the Commander-in-Chief of, Pacific Fleet, at San Pedro.
 Ten days later, the seaplane tender arrived in Pearl Harbor, and she operated in the Hawaiian Islands until August 1942.
 During her 16 months in the islands, she made frequent voyages to Midway, Wake Island, Palmyra and other outlying islands of the 14th Naval District.

 On the morning of 7 December 1941, she was moored at the Submarine Base at Pearl Harbor.
 Her action report for that day states that the Japanese opened their attack on Pearl Harbor at 0756 and that Thornton's crew, led by four reserve ensigns, was at action stations two minutes later.
 They fought back with every available weapon: four .50-cal. machine guns, three Lewis guns, three Browning automatic rifles, and twelve .30-cal., bolt-action Springfields.
 The combined fire of Thornton and Hulbert (AVD-6) accounted for at least one Japanese torpedo bomber and probably discouraged two more from making a run on Neosho (AO-23) as the oiler changed berths during the second dive-bombing attack between 0910 and 0917.
 Thornton suffered no casualties during the attack on Pearl Harbor.